 Inspired by our unique neighbourhood, artist Kevin Killen presents Senses of Light, an exhibition in Exchange House and beyond, showcasing a visual interpretation of Broadgate’s vibrant energy designed to light up the winter months.
 The exhibition will be evolving in its space from mid November to March 2019.
 Read our brilliant Q&A with Kevin here.

 Following a night-time photography and audio recording session of nearby Bishopsgate and beyond, Killen translated the images and sounds into a series of energising light drawings.
 The resulting cartographic works on paper offer traces of the routes undertaken by road users and pedestrians at particular moments.

 Referring directly to these glimpses of subtle movement, Killen subsequently designed two bespoke kinetic sculptures for Broadgate which, through their neon pulses and linear form, capture snapshots of transitory activity and map the journeys taken daily by people in and around our spaces.

 Where to see them

-In addition, clearly visible from the surrounding walkways of Exchange House, Lux will offer a delicate three-dimensional glasswork interpretation of Broadgate’s rhythm and sound.
+Clearly visible from the surrounding walkways of Exchange House, Lux offers a delicate three-dimensional glasswork interpretation of Broadgate’s rhythm and sound.
 Modular in composition, these two sculptures relate directly to the routes surrounding campus, encouraging the viewer to pause and absorb their energy, while being immersed in their restorative glow.

-Across the road, at 201 Bishopsgate and L1 of The Broadgate Tower, Killen will showcase preparatory models alongside Pathways:Broadgate, the sequence of light drawings on which Street Flow and Lux are based.
+Across the road, at 201 Bishopsgate and L1 of The Broadgate Tower, Killen will showcase preparatory models alongside Pathways:Broadgate, the sequence of light drawings on which Lux is based.

 In addition, on L2 of the Broadgate Tower, viewers can enjoy an insight into the working practice of the artist through a series of studio photographs by Simon Mills.